awglyde/Secure-FileShare-System/README.md

     However, if we add a file, then delete file, delete succeeds.
 * test the Token method isExpired
 * remove test print statements
+* go through unit tests and add new unit tests to above list!